Gilbert gets bases-loaded hit, Bulldogs beat Auburn 5-4

 Richard Fitts came on and induced a double-play ball and got Dustin Skelton to ground to second baseman Ryan Bliss, who was playing right behind the bag on a shift and threw him out at first.

-Bliss made another big play during Fitts’ 1-2-3 eighth inning, but Jake Mangum doubled leading off the bottom of the ninth, and coach Butch Thompson brought in Burns to relieve for the first time in 33 career appearances.
+Bliss made another big play during Fitts’ 1-2-3 eighth inning, but Jake Mangum doubled leading off the bottom of the ninth, and Thompson brought in Burns to relieve for the first time in 33 career appearances.

+“I remember being on defense with Cole pitching, and I had the weirdest feeling about this inning,” MacNamee said.
+“When Jake hit that double, I said, ‘Here we go.’
+When we had that first dude on, even though we were down there was a little confidence from having our leadoff man on base.
+He’s the best leadoff man in the country.”

 UP NEXT